Table Matchmaker

 The Instigator at their best is a creative force who stress-tests the world and produces the sessions everyone talks about for years.
 The Instigator at their extreme becomes the chaos goblin, someone who has kept the appetite for disruption but lost the underlying curiosity and care that makes disruption generative.
 The chaos is no longer in service of anything.
 It is just chaos.

-The Fighter at their best is kinetic, adaptive, and genuinely exciting to play alongside.
+The Fighter at their best is kinetic, adaptive, and exciting to play alongside.
 The Fighter at their extreme becomes the murder hobo, pure forward momentum with no investment in consequence, story, or the people sharing the table.

 Every archetype has a version of this.
 The Optimizer who optimizes past the point of playing a character.
 The Rules Lawyer who has stopped caring whether the correction serves the table.
 The Storyteller who has become so invested in their planned arc that they have stopped responding to the actual story being told.